 Visual Contemporary Art of Bryce Hudson

-Contemporary artist Bryce Hudson is a widely exhibited and published creative force living in the United States.
+Contemporary artist Bryce Hudson is a widely exhibited and published creative force living in the United States (studios in St. Petersburg, FL and Louisville, KY).
 The bulk of his work deals with social issues surrounding ideas of race, beauty, gender identity politics and stereotypes in contemporary society.
 The weapons in his arsenal; bold color, pattern, composition, symbolism and digital manipulation of preexisting imagery.
 Hudson’s esthetic is inspired by historical art movements; modernism, post-modernism, minimalism, pop, neo plasticism — yet the work itself is inspired by life in contemporary society.

 “Experimentation and evolution are essential to the development of all contemporary artists… If I had to reduce my purpose as an artist down to its essence I’d easily conclude that my worth is based on the ability to grow and change with my surroundings, to inspire transformation and spark dialogue and thought in others, to always be mindful of what surrounds me (abstract or concrete) and to always formulate, reinterpret and reissue information into my own unique voice.“

 Compositions – Works by Bryce Hudson 2010 – 2014

 A survey of contemporary artist Bryce Hudson’s newest works.
 Catalog includes works from his series of architecture-based abstract geometric paintings, sculptures and photo and mixed-media prints in the Equilibrium (Deco) and Equinox series.
 Includes every work completed from 2010-2016 with details on each piece, texts and selected collections.